juno-cash/juno-seeder/FORK_CONFIGURATION.md

 ## Seed Nodes

-The seeder is configured to bootstrap from these seed nodes (defined in main.cpp:421-422):
+The seeder is configured to bootstrap from these default seed nodes (defined in main.cpp:499-500):
 - Mainnet: `dnsseed.junomoneta.io`
 - Testnet: `dnsseed.testnet.junomoneta.io`

+These can be overridden using:
+- Command-line: `-s seed1.example.com,seed2.example.com` (mainnet) or `-u` (testnet)
+- Docker: `MAINNET_SEEDS` or `TESTNET_SEEDS` environment variables

-These domains should point to your DNS seed servers that will provide IP addresses of active nodes on the Juno network.
+The seed domains should point to your DNS seed servers that will provide IP addresses of active nodes on the Juno network.

 ## Testing